 - Sunscreen or bug spray.
 Please apply before dropping off your camper.
 We are not able to apply.

 - Camera for older campers.

 Can I bring a backpack?

-Campers are only in the space parent’s see for check-in and check-out.
+Yes, though campers are only in the Education building for check-in and check-out.
 Camp takes place on Zoo Grounds and campers must be able to carry everything themselves.
 Cubbies are available for children to store items they don’t want to carry in the Zoo.
 Please do not bring any personal electronics, such as tablets or gaming systems as these items could be lost.
 Houston Zoo is not responsible for any personal electronic devices brought.